SledgeNL/SI_QA/README.md

 # SI_QA
 All Questions and Answers in Syllabus of Statistical Inference - JHU Coursera

+# Take Note: dd.
+21-7-2016 these files were uploaded to be reviewed by an instructor.
+The answers here are my own - and might therefore be complete wrong!
+The exercises that have youtube and links attached are - for now - not included (well, I tried to hide them).
+In a more definite version they will be included.
+Perhaps even with my own interpretation of the correct answer added to it (ultimitely this has started for me to understand the theory).

 ## remarks on the layout

 ### .HTML